pegasystems/pega-helm-charts/charts/pega/README.md

 `hazelcast.migration.embeddedToCSMigration` |  Set to `true` while migrating the data from existing embedded Hazelcast deployment to the new c/s Hazelcast deployment. | `false`
 `hazelcast.migration.skipRestart` |  Set to `true` during a deployment that removes an older Hazelcast cluster to avoid restarting of Pega pods, which can cause the migration to fail. | `false`
 `hazelcast.replicas` | Number of initial members to join the Hazelcast cluster. | `3`
-`hazelcast.username` | UserName to be used in client-server Hazelcast model for authentication; if not set the installation will fail.  | `""`
+`hazelcast.username` | Configures the username to be used in a client-server Hazelcast model for authentication between the nodes in the Pega deployment and the nodes in the Hazelcast cluster.
+This parameter configures the username in Hazelcast cluster and your Pega nodes so authentication occurs automatically.  | `""`
-`hazelcast.password` | Password to be used in client-server Hazelcast model for authentication; if not set the installation will fail.  | `""`
+`hazelcast.password` | Configures the password to be used in a client-server Hazelcast model for authentication between the nodes in the Pega deployment and the nodes in the Hazelcast cluster.
+This parameter configures the password credential in Hazelcast cluster and your Pega nodes so authentication occurs automatically.  | `""`
 `hazelcast.external_secret_name` | If you configured a secret in an external secrets operator, enter the secret name.
 For details, see [this section](#optional-support-for-providing-credentialscertificates-using-external-secrets-operator).  | `""`

 #### Example